slamora/brackets-wiki/How-to-Use-Brackets.md

   at the bottom.
 If your file is clean, you'll see a gold star in the upper right corner.
 JSLint is very picky about formatting.
 JSLint is very picky about a lot of things.
 If you want to turn it off, uncheck *Debug > Enable JSLint*.
+This setting is global and remembered across runs.
-* Ctrl/Cmd-Shift-O brings up a Quick Open field to let you quickly switch to another file from the keyboard.
+* *Navigate > Quick Open* (Ctrl/Cmd-Shift-O) brings up a Quick Open field to let you quickly switch to another file from the keyboard.
 You can start typing a filename in the field, then down-arrow or use the mouse to select one of the files that matches.
-You can also type ":" followed by a number in the field to go to that line in the current file.
+* You can also use Ctrl/Cmd-T to jump to a particular method definition in the current JS file, or Ctrl/Cmd-L to jump to a line number.
-* You can run the Brackets unit test suite from the Debug menu.
+* You can run the Brackets unit test suite from *Debug > Run Tests*.

 Keyboard Shortcut Cheat Sheet
 -----------------------------